Ukhang/brenda/README.md

 # or
 yarn dev
 ```
-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result